-Coding directly on eggs is a challenging endeavor.
-Eggs vary in size quite dramatically when you consider the difference between jumbo and small eggs.
-They vary in color, and consumers expect the code will be legible no matter the color.
-The egg shell material can vary, depending on the hens and their diet, altering how well the ink adheres to the shell or how well the laser creates images on the egg.
+images on the egg.
 They can range from clean to dirty, and from dry to damp depending on the environment and previous processes they have been through.
 Through all this variation, the coding solution you choose must provide optimal printing performance to meet the customer's requirements.

-Government regulations will also identify key requirements that will influence your decision process.
+The government regulations that apply to the target market will also identify key requirements that will influence your decision process.
 For example, applicable regulations may specify the types of technology that can or can't be used to mark the egg, as in the case of the Class B EU requirements.
 This will force you to choose a specific technology solution.
 The regulations will likely specify the volume of information to be coded on the egg, which will also influence coding equipment selection.
-The regulations may also specify time frames for "Best By" information and might specify where the code must be placed on the egg, which will impact printer integration and mounting.
+The regulations may also specify time frames for Best By information and might specify where the code must be placed on the egg, which will impact printer integration and mounting.

-In most cases, printing equipment that is integrated directly with the grading equipment will maximize the results of your significant grader investment.
+In most cases, printing equipment that is integrated directly with the installed grading equipment will maximize the results of your significant grader investment.
 For older existing grading equipment, understand that there may be additional grader investments required.
 Work closely with the grader manufacturer to understand the integration options.
-Tight grader integration is beneficial, because the grader will control the printing equipment directly and will ensure the right code is on the right egg.
+Tight grader integration is beneficial, because the grader will control the printing equipment directly and will ensure the right code is on the right egg, ensuring fewer disruptions.

 Printers that are not integrated with a grader that provides information operate in a standalone mode.
 This is a likely scenario in an operating environment for a farmer or packer who only wants to print the producer identification number or a logo on each egg to differentiate its eggs from others on the market.
 Printers in a standalone integration are programmed when they are installed, and they print the same information on every egg, every day.
 In operations with the simplest level of integration, the printers get direction from the grader controller.
-When there is a change in the egg coding requirements to print a different producer code, a different logo for a different brand or a different "Best By" date for a different egg grade, the grader control system determines the correct code and then triggers the printer to print on the specific egg as it arrives.
+When there is a change in the egg coding requirements to print a different producer code, a different logo for a different brand or a different Best By date for a different egg grade, the grader control system determines the correct code and then triggers the printer to print on the specific egg as it arrives.
 The various print formats are programmed into the printer manually, and additional formats have to be created and added manually.

 At the best level of integration, the egg grader control system directly controls what the printers are going to print without any operator intervention.
 Different formats can be created directly in the grader controller rather than by inputting them directly into the printers.
 Any change originated at the grader control center that requires a printing change is automatically rolled out to the appropriate printers.
+This eliminates any chance for error.
 This type of integration is highly dependent on the age of the grader and the level of the grader's control system software.